Subarna1911/Mini-Projects-/README.md

       Sidebar  ==> Sidebar functionality is adde by toggleing menu Navbr    ==> Navbar functionality is created using simple BrowserRouter method DarMode  ==> DarkMode functionality is added.
 To toggle between two themes.
+      BlogPost ===> BlogPost to learnedt about fetching data and mapping through the list.